petgraph/petgraph/.github/PULL_REQUEST/new_algorithm.md

 ---

 <!--
-  -- Thanks for filing a `petgraph` issue!
+  -- Thanks for opening a `petgraph` pull request!
   -- We require PR titles to follow the Conventional Commits specification, -- https://www.conventionalcommits.org/en/v1.0.0/.
 This helps us generate -- changelogs and follow semantic versioning.